 - In Guild Wars 2, skills that include long forward jumps or teleports can be used to circumvent the more frustrating parts of jumping puzzles provided a character has enough resources to pull it off.

-- Perfect World: the Cube of Fate can be entered via any major city, but when you exit it, you end up in Archosaur, no matter which city you entered from.
+- Perfect World: The Cube of Fate, a bonus level, can be entered via any major city, but when you exit it, you end up in Archosaur, no matter which city you entered from.
 As such, it is most often used as a free teleport to Archosaur.

-- City of Heroes has Ouroboros, an Alternate Dimension zone that lets you use Time Travel to play lower-level content you may have missed.
+- Ouroboros is an Alternate Dimension zone that lets you use Time Travel to play lower-level content you may have missed.
 Ouroboros can be entered from anywhere, and has exits to some of the major zones, so it's used mainly as a method for rapid travel.
 The portal itself could be created in mission areas, allowing characters a quick exit in missions that otherwise would require them to manually exit.

 - Ultima Online has the gate travel spell.
 Opens a blue portal from where the caster is standing to wherever the caster chooses via previously marked rune.
 So far so standard, except players figured out that since the gate didn't appear directly where the player was standing but in a random spot next to the player they could open a gate that intersected the door of a player house, allowing people from the other end of the gate to come through into the house, looting all it's contents.